kbatch-dev/kbatch/docs/source/kbatch-proxy.md

 ```

 would limit the number of pods in _each_ kbatch namespace to 10,
+limit resource requests and limits,
+set a default resource request/limit for all containers that don't specify,
-limit resource requests and limits, and deny _all_ network traffic into and out of the namespace.
+and deny _all_ network traffic into and out of the namespace.
 so jobs would not have permission to access the network.

 [jhub-service]: https://z2jh.jupyter.org/en/latest/administrator/services.html